 Oktoberfest Main Courses

 The main courses are typically filling, simple fare with tons of flavor and incredible affinity for amber lagers.
 Below are some of the most iconic options, but no Munich Oktoberfest is complete without a lot of game options such as venison and duck.
 Stuffed roast suckling pig is also a popular delicacy.

 Half Roast Chicken – known as Oktoberfest Brathendl or Wiesnhendl.
 Typically whole chickens (about 482,000 per fest) are spit roasted, then split in half and served.
 All sides are purchased separately.
 Recipe here.

-Käsespätzle – spätzle tossed in butter or smothered in rich gravy is a very traditional side to many of an Oktoberfest dish.
+Käsespätzle – spätzle tossed in butter or smothered in rich gravy is a very traditional German comfort food.
+It is served as a side to many of an Oktoberfest dish.
 Käsespätzle (cheese spätzle) however is an entree dish in its own right.
-Fresh spätzle is smothered with regional cheeses and butter, baked and topped with caramelized onions and chives.
+Fresh spätzle is smothered with regional cheeses and butter, baked and topped with caramelized fried onions and chives.
 Recipe here.

 Pan Fried Trout – this dish is very popular in beer gardens across Bavaria, especially in the areas nearest the mountains.
 Sometimes whole char is used, brought down from the cold waters of the North Sea.
 This is a very easy recipe from Burrata and Bubbles.

 Schnitzel – German pork schnitzel is as recognizable as sauerkraut.
 You can also make it with chicken – both are delish!
 Because it is not that hard to make you can easily prepare a whole platter to feed a small crowd.
 Recipe here.

 Pork Cordon Bleu – this celebrated German dish is essentially a schnitzel stuffed with ham and cheese, Cordon Bleu style.
 This one from Seasons and Suppers is drizzled with a delicious lemon butter sauce.
 Recipe here.